bernharde/Concurrency-Extensions-for-EntityFramework/README.md

 - Context 1 selects the entity X
 - Context 2 deletes the entity X
 - Context 1 update the entity X
+##### Result

-= Concurrency Exception will be thrown
+Concurrency Exception will be thrown

 #### Situation Sample 2:
 - Context 1 selects the entity X
 - Context 2 selects the entity X
 - Context 2 updates entity X and SaveChanges
 - Context 1 updates entity X and SaveChanges
+##### Result

-= Concurrency Exception will be thrown because RowVersion changes
+Concurrency Exception will be thrown because RowVersion is having the ConcurrencyCheck attribute and has changed in the meantime

 #### Solution: Use OptiContext
 ```csharp